milescrabill/bec-alerts/README.md

 AWS credentials are pulled from IAM.
 The region is provided by the `AWS_DEFAULT_REGION` environment variable.

-The Docker image defined in `Dockerfile` is used to run two separate processes:
+The Docker image defined in `Dockerfile` is used to run two separate processes: the processor, and the watcher, described in the following sections.

-### Processor

-Command: `bec-alerts processor`

-Reads from SQS to fetch incoming events from Sentry, processes them, and saves the resulting data to Postgres.

-The following environment variables are available:
+The following environment variables are available for all processes:

 | Name | Required? | Default | Description |
 | ---- | --------- | ------- | ----------- |